geissdoerfer/shepherd/README.md

 This repository contains the hardware design files for the shepherd cape and the various capelets, the software running on each *shepherd* node as well as the tool to orchestrate a group of *shepherd* nodes connected to a network.

+## Features

+ - High-speed, high resolution current and voltage sensing
+ - Technology-agnostic: Currently solar and kinetic energy harvesting are supported
+ - Remote programming/debugging of ARM Cortex-M MCUs using Serial-Wire-Debug
+ - High resolution, synchronized GPIO tracing
+ - Configurable, constant voltage power supply for attached sensor nodes
+ - Level-translated serial connection to the attached sensor nodes

 ## Installation

+Start by assembling your *shepherd* nodes, consisting of a BeagleBone Green/Black, a *shepherd* cape, a harvesting capelet and a target capelet.
-The first step is to manually install Ubuntu Linux on each BeagleBone.
+The next step is to manually install the latest Ubuntu Linux on each BeagleBone.
 You can install it to SD-card or the on-board EMMC flash, following the instructions [the official instructions](https://elinux.org/BeagleBoardUbuntu).

 The following instructions describe how to install the *shepherd* software on a group of *shepherd* nodes connected to an Ethernet network.
 We assume that you know the IP address of each node and that your local machine is connected to the same network.

-If you haven't done it already, clone this repository to your local machine:
+If you haven't done it yet, clone this repository to your local machine:

 ```
 git clone https://github.com/geissdoerfer/shepherd.git
 ```

 Next, install the tools used for installing and controlling the *shepherd* nodes.
+We'll use [Ansible](https://www.ansible.com/) to remotely roll out the basic configuration to each *shepherd* node and *shepherd-herd* to orchestrate recording/emulation across all nodes.
 The tools are hosted on `PyPI` and require Python version `>=3.6`.
 Use your Python dependency manager to install the following two tools.
 For example, using `pip`: